Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-Having trouble with your air compressor not shutting off when it reaches cut off pressure?
+Are you having trouble with your air compressor not shutting off when it reaches cut-off pressure?
 You’re not alone, it’s one of the top troubleshooting questions we get on this website.

 Table of Contents

 Why Air Compressor Won’t Shut Off – Most Common Reasons

 - Air Leaks Causing Air Compressor to Not Shut Off

 - Pressure Switch Problems Causing Air Compressor to Not Shut Off

 - Pressure Relief Valve Failure Causing Air Compressor to Not Shut Off

 - Underpowered Extension Cord Causing Air Compressor to Not Shut Off